protocolclub/tildelink/README.md

 (specified in [RFC4648][]).
 Since any 32 bytes constitute a valid Curve25519 public key, no validation besides length is required.

-The host component contains an arbitrary string that identifies a node.
+The host component contains a FQDN that identifies a node.
 The path component contains an arbitrary string starting with `/` that identifies a service logically associated with a node;
 by convention: